-On or before June 1, the Assessor’s office is responsible for the mailing of all Farmland Assessment Applications to owners of property that in the prior year had qualified farmland.
-In 2015, Cranbury Township had 94 tracts, which qualified for farmland assessment.
+On or before July 1, the Assessor's office is responsible for the mailing of all Farmland Assessment Applications to owners of property that in the prior year had qualified farmland.

 After August 1, the Assessor's office is responsible for the review of each (received) farmland assessment application and prior to November 1, I must determine which applications qualify.
 In addition, I must assess "Roll Back Taxes" for those tracts' of land, which had previously qualified, but no longer do so, due to a "change in use" or the intensity of farming that is required by state law.

 On or before October 1, the Assessor's office is responsible for inspecting, assessing and notifying all owners whose property underwent some form of new construction during the last (up to) two years, of a forthcoming Added, or Omitted Added Assessment(s).
 Note, in order to determine the need for an inspection, we are responsible for the review of all filed building permits and certificate of occupancies, as well as the logging of applicable permits / certificates into our tracking system.

 Generally from the end of November through mid-December the Assessor's office is responsible for the review of all Added or Omitted Added Assessment appeals, as well as either their acceptance, litigation, or coming to a negotiated settlement.